 When you are done, add one or two ice cubes for extra refreshment.

-Also, you can mix wonderful and healthy cranberry juice and orange juice, to make a two-ingredient, alcohol-free cocktail.
+Aside from the recipe above, you can mix orange juice with some wonderful and healthy cranberry juice on the market to make a two-ingredient, alcohol-free cocktail.
+This cocktail is perfect to drink in summer!

 Things You Can Do With Leftover Orange Skin

-Orange skin isn’t intended for use in the juice, but you can grate it and add it to your butter for baked foods.
+Orange skin isn’t intended for use in the juice, but you can add it to baked foods.
 A small amount of grated orange skin will boost the flavors in tea or sugar.
 My favorite use for leftover orange skin is with ginger tea that boosts my immunity during flu season.

 Additionally, you can use orange zest to make orange candles or grate them and add them to homemade all-purpose kitchen cleaner.